 Over the summer there are a variety of summer camps looking for English speakers to work, which begin hiring in the winter and spring.
 Generally, August is a quiet month in Spain, as it is when most people go on vacation so it's unlikely major hiring will take place.

 There are many different types of English teaching jobs in the public and private education sectors, working with both adults and children.
 Depending on what kind of experience you’re looking for, there’s probably a job for you.

-Working as a Language Assistant is the easiest and most popular way to teach in Spain.
-These positions involve working as a language assistant in a public school rather than as a full-time teacher, but they are a great way to gain classroom experience without getting a TEFL certificate first.
-Language assistant jobs can be found almost anywhere in the country, and involve between 12 - 20 hours of work per week for €700-€1,200 ($850-$1,500) a month and health insurance.
+Working as a language assistant is the easiest and most popular way to teach in Spain.
+These positions involve working as a language assistant in a public or semi-private school and they are a great way to gain classroom experience without getting a TEFL certificate first.
+Language assistant programs place participants in villages, towns, and cities across the country.

 Private language schools and academies are always looking for native English speakers to teach classes for both children and adults.
 These schools can be found all over the country, and most have websites that can be found with a little internet research.

 If you would like to stay in Spain for a shorter period of time or would like more cultural immersion, consider participating in a volunteer teaching program.
-Organizations such as CIEE or Greenheart Travel provide the opportunity teach English to a host family.
-While there is no compensation, accommodation is free and you will get a chance to see what life is like at home for Spanish families.
+Organizations such as Greenheart Travel provide the opportunity teach English to a host family for 15 hours a week for between 1-3 months.

 There is no better way to get to know a culture than to live in it; it will challenge your preconceived notions and help you learn exactly what it's like to live and teach abroad in Spain.
 Despite the stereotypes, Spain is not the land of eternal sunshine and daily siestas.
 What it is, however, is a socially and geographically diverse country with a beautifully welcoming culture.